thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 The host inventory management and on-premises cluster installation are available using the multicluster engine operator central infrastructure management feature.

+Continue reading to learn more about host inventories and central infrastructure management:

+- Host inventory overview

+- Enabling the central infrastructure management service

+- Enabling central infrastructure management on Amazon Web Services

+- Creating a host inventory by using the console

+- Creating a host inventory by using the command line interface

+- Configuring advanced networking for an infrastructure environment

+- Adding hosts to the host inventory by using the Discovery Image

+- Automatically adding bare metal hosts to the host inventory

+- Managing your host inventory

+- Managing a hub cluster by using central infrastructure management

+- Configuring mirror registries for each cluster

+- Creating a cluster in an on-premises environment

+- Importing an on-premises Red Hat OpenShift Container Platform cluster manually by using central infrastructure management

+- Installing a two nodes with fencing cluster with Assisted Installer (Technology Preview) to learn more.

 ### Host inventory overview